What Happens in a Somatic Experiencing Session?

 These groups are led by members as opposed to a trained professional.

-When a support group is led by a peer instead of a professional, the group is not considered to be treatment, although there are still many benefits to attending this type of format.
+When a support group is led by a peer instead of a professional, the group is not considered a therapy group, although there are still many benefits to attending this type of format.

 According to the Mayo Clinic, support groups offer a chance for peer-to-peer emotional support, where you can both learn from others who are in a similar situation and share your own knowledge and experiences.

-The aim of group therapy is to help you put your thoughts and feelings into words, and to notice your own personal patterns of interacting in relationships.
+The aim of group therapy in a process group is to help you put your thoughts and feelings into words, and to notice your own personal patterns of interacting in relationships.

 Group therapy sessions are led by a trained psychotherapist and you also get the benefit of peer-to-peer support.